How to open the Databases drilldown

 You can restrict the log files included in the charts by highlighting just the records you are interested in.

 Shows the total space allocated to each log file, displayed in megabytes or as a percentage of disk space.
-To switch between statistics, click the arrow next to the chart name.
+To switch between the charts, click the arrow next to the chart name.

 Investigate Tables, table space, and table growth.